davidmuna/Moringa_Data_Science_Prep_W3_Independent_Project_2020_07/README.md

 In this project, I worked as a Data Scientist for MTN Cote d'Ivoire, a leading telecom company and helped in  solving the following research question.
 #Currently MTN Cote d'Ivoire would like to upgrade its technology infrastructure for its mobile users in Ivory Coast.
-Studying the given dataset, how does MTN Cote d'Ivoire go about the upgrade of its infrastructure strategy within the given cities?
+Studying the given dataset, I identify and recommend how MTN Cote d'Ivoire go about the upgrade of its infrastructure strategy within the given cities based on the findings of the analysis
 ##My final deliverable was a Data Report which comprised the following sections;
 Business Understanding
 Data Understanding